Find Tours

 Cancellation Policies

-The majority of Puerto Natales-based hiking tours offer a full refund if canceled at least 24 hours before departure.
-However, cross-border scenic tours from El Calafate often have strict all-sales-final policies.
+Most hiking tours offer a full refund if canceled at least 24 hours before the scheduled departure time.
+However, tours crossing the border from El Calafate may have strict all-sales-final policies.

 Plan Your Visit to Torres del Paine